mottaquikarim/PYTH2/src/PSETS/conditionals_inclass_psets.md

 Generate Traffic Light
 """

-# import python randomint package
+# import python random package

 # generates a random number from 1 to 3